pepeiborra/ghcide/README.md

 ### Optimal project setup

 `ghcide` has been designed to handle projects with hundreds or thousands of modules.
-If `ghci` can handle it, then `ghcide` should be able to handle it too provided the following conditions are met:
+If `ghci` can handle it, then `ghcide` should be able to handle it too, provided the following conditions are met:

 1. Use GHC >= 8.8
+2. (experimental) Enable interface file loading with `-use-interface-files`
-2. Give `ghcide` a chance to load all the project modules and generate interface files
+3. Give `ghcide` a chance to load all the project modules and generate interface files

 ### Using with VS Code